 Let’s see how the proportion of above-described approaches differ for Data Analysis as well as Data Science.
 As you can see in the image below, Data Analysis includes descriptive analytics and prediction to a certain extent.
 On the other hand, Data Science is more about Predictive Causal Analytics and Machine Learning.

+Moving further, lets now discuss BI.
 I am sure you might have heard of Business Intelligence (BI) too.
 Often Data Science is confused with BI.
-I will state some concise and clear contrasts between the two which will help you in getting a better understanding.
+I will state some concise and clear contrasts between the two, which will help you better understand.
 Let’s have a look.